· · ·

 It’s even better if you’re able to involve the whole family.

-Have a Gratitude Challenge
+31. Family Gratitude Challenge

 Involve your whole family in a month-long gratitude challenge.
 Have a daily prompt where each family member shares something they’re grateful for in a certain category.